-10. Before returning the semitrailer to transport position insure that there is sufficient distance between the load and the rear of the semitrailer so that the semitrailer does not hit the load when being lowered back to transport position.
+- 10. If powered load is secured to both upper and lower deck, attention is required before tilting the trailer.
+Adjust load securing devices to allow semitrailer to tilt and sufficiently secure load from movement while semitrailer is tilted to low load angle before tilting the semitrailer. - 11.
+Before returning the semitrailer to transport position insure that there is sufficient distance between the load and the rear of the semitrailer so that the semitrailer does not hit the load when being folded back to transport position.